 Another Mdina’s popular ghost story is that of a woman killing a knight and then sentenced to death.
 Before being beheaded, however, they allowed her to get married.
 What this lady is doing as a hobby nowadays is to pop up in the background of your photos, posing as a headless bride.
 Well, you better check those selfies again!

 #9 The Carmelite Priory – a mix of sobriety & architecture

-This hidden gem, still functioning as a monastery run by the religious Order of Carmelites, is one of the most important religious buildings in Mdina.
-Visitors may participate in the priory’s daily prayers or meditation sessions and experience the spiritual lifestyle of Carmelite friars.
+This hidden gem is still functioning as a monastery run by the religious Order of Carmelites.
+You can participate in the priory’s daily prayers or meditation sessions and experience the spiritual lifestyle of Carmelite friars.

 A highlight of the monastery is the Carmelite Church, one of the most important Maltese baroque churches, built between 1660 and 1675.

 Visits to the church are always guided by a resident friar.
-It’s a great way to admire the church’s delicate frescoes and its exceptional paintings while also getting some additional information.
+It’s a great way to admire the church’s delicate frescoes and its exceptional paintings while also getting some useful information.

 Mdina’s Carmelite Priory has many other rooms open to the public; a refectory, where the monks take their communal meals, a sober oratory, an authentic kitchen and a restaurant (Al Convento) serving regional Maltese dishes.